mattiwalter/Freepascal_Print_Preview/README.md

 # Freepascal_Print_Preview

-Creates a 64-Bit project.
-Tested with Lazarus 2.0.10 on Windows 10
+This free, open source 64-Bit project is tested with Lazarus 2.0.10 on Windows 10-64

 Version1.2:
   Added: